CoolBitX-Technology/coolwallet-sdk/README.md

 const appId = await apdu.pair.register(transport, appPublicKey, password, name, SEPublicKey);
 ```

-- password: Need to set the password, which will be used to change app.
+- password: Pairing password for the app to establish the connection with CoolWallet Pro.
+The password could be supplied by the user (max length: 8).

 NOTE: A single CoolWallet Pro could only be paired to 3 apps.